-- 1. Fuel switch water heater conversions: Model water heater conversion from electric to gas, LP to natural gas, or oil to gas as an energy conservation measure when the following conditions are met: - a.
-Gas is available. - b.
-The customer agrees to the conversion. - c.
-If the existing electric water heater is load controlled (time of use), the agency shall contact the HE+ Help Desk for approval prior to proceeding with a fuel switch.
+Fuel switch water heater conversions: Model water heater conversion from electric to gas, LP to natural gas, or oil to gas as an energy conservation measure when the following conditions are met:

+- 1. Gas is available. - 2.
+The customer agrees to the conversion. - 3.
+If the existing electric water heater is load controlled (time of use), the agency shall contact the HE+ Help Desk for approval prior to proceeding with a fuel switch. - 4.
 Replace the water heater if selected by the audit as an ECM.
-The replacement water heater shall be power vented.
+The replacement water heater shall be power vented and CSST properly bonded.

-- 2. Replacement without fuel switching.
+Replacement without fuel switching.
 Model electric to electric or gas to gas water heater replacement as an energy conservation measure with the audit if the existing water heater is over-sized for the household or the water heater needs to be replaced as a Health and Safety measure.
 Replace the water heater if the measure is selected by the audit as an ECM.
-See Weatherization Assistant Guide Chapter 4 for modeling guidance. - 3.
-If the unit is a mobile home, the replacement water heater shall be rated for mobile home use and meet the following efficiency standards as listed in the latest editions of the AHRI Directory of Product Performance. - 4.
+See the Weatherization Assistant Guide Chapter 4 on the HE+ TTA website under Weatherization | Manuals & Guides for modeling guidance.

+If the unit is a mobile home, the replacement water heater shall be rated for mobile home use and meet the following efficiency standards as listed in the latest editions of the AHRI Directory of Product Performance.

 Indirect water heaters may be installed when the building has, or will have, a high efficiency boiler and the water heater is selected as an energy conservation measure with the audit (a minimum 1.0 SIR for DOE funded jobs, or 0.80 SIR for PB and LIHEAP funded jobs).
-See Weatherization Assistant Guide Chapter 4 for additional details on modeling the indirect water heater. - a.
-When an existing indirect water heater must be replaced because of health and safety conditions, model the replacement as indicated above. - b.
-Removal and disposal of the old water heater is required. - c.
-Follow manufacturer's instructions when installing indirect water heaters. - 5.
-The sizing of replacement water heaters shall consider the number of people in the household. - 6.
-Replacement based on Health and Safety: If the water heater replacement measure SIR is 1.0 or greater, for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs report it in HE+ System/WisWAP as an ECM.
-If it is less than 1.0 for DOE funded jobs or 0.80 for PB or LIHEAP funded jobs, model the replacement as an itemized cost, and report it as a Health and Safety replacement.
-Note: Replacement water heaters of the same type, with higher EF/UEF are allowed when a leaking water heater is replaced as a Health and
+See the Weatherization Assistant Guide Chapter 4 on the HE+TTA website under Weatherization | Manuals & Guides for additional details on modeling the indirect water heater.

+- 1. When an existing indirect water heater must be replaced because of health and safety conditions, model the replacement as indicated above. - 2.
+Removal and disposal of the old water heater is required. - 3.
+Follow manufacturer's instructions when installing indirect water heaters.

+The sizing of replacement water heaters shall consider the number of people in the household and the peak daily demand.

-Safety measure and there is an adequate draft and combustion appliance zone (CAZ) depressurization test values.
+Replacement based on Health and Safety: If the water heater is not operating safely, model the replacement as an itemized cost, and report it as a Health and Safety replacement.
+Note: Replacement water heaters of the same type, with higher EUEF are allowed when a leaking water heater is replaced as a Health and Safety measure and there is an adequate draft and combustion appliance zone (CAZ) depressurization test values.

-7. Affix a tag to the water heater identifying the date of installation and who the customer should call for service.
+Affix a tag to the water heater identifying the date of installation and who the customer should call for service.
 The tag shall be prominently displayed and include the service provider's name, address, and telephone number.